rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 You can support development by [wishlisting Way of Rhea on Steam][wor], or [signing up for the mailing list][wor-mail].

-Recent updates:
-- A [closed beta][wor-closed-beta] began
-- All characters now have voices
-- Various [speedrunning features][wor-speedrun] were added
+Recently, a [closed beta][wor-closed-beta] began.
+All characters now have voices, and various [speedrunning features][wor-speedrun] were added.
+Older CPUs are [now supported][wor-avx].
+Secrets were made harder, and an [in-game achievement UI][wor-achievements] was created.

 For the full changelog, see the [release notes][wor-release-notes].